 How do you define the benefit of a lab?
 Is it the number of hours that you gain to practice and what if your practice is not effective?
 Anyone can host a lab to practice, but unless you know whether you are practicing the right way or how far you are successful in your lab tests, your practice is a sheer waste of time and effort.
 This won’t help you get through the exam confidently with a great score.
 EC-Council labs are online and assisted by lab trainers who are present to guide you with proper feedback.
 When working on network methodologies, you must able to manage and defend thousands of devices, and the lab practice inculcates this confidence in you.
 Beyond this, you can also use our exclusive iLabs service, which is a virtual real-time platform for EC-Council.
 It will help you gain experience with real-time challenges.

-After learning about why you should become a network defender, it is important to learn how to defend as well.
+After learning why you should become a network defender, it is important to learn how to defend and implement the latest network security principles as well.
 Never delay what best matters to your career.
 Join EC-Council’s Certified Network Defender program to become a Network Defender!